 1- Name and contact information with LinkedIn and GitHub URL

-3- Skillset details related to cloud-native SaaS development like programming languages, development platforms, RDBMS, NoSQL, cloud platform, architectures, patterns, DevOps tools, Enterprise tools, Engineering leadership, and people management skills.
+3- Skillset details related to cloud-native SaaS development like programming languages, development platforms, RDBMS, NoSQL, cloud platforms, architectures, patterns, DevOps tools, Enterprise tools, Engineering leadership, and people management skills.

 4- Experience Listing with the latest/related 3-5 projects with some impactful points companies.